 Council has carefully considered all consultation received related to this land unit and has incorporated alterations to the plan where it was considered necessary.
 Assessment of the objectives, policies and rules within the land unit against the statutory requirements of Section 32 of the Act has established that:

-- O The objectives are the most appropriate way to achieve the purpose of the Act as set out in section 5, 6, 7 and 8 - Overall, the environmental, social and economic benefits of having the proposed objectives, policies and rules within the plan outweighs any costs which may result.
-Therefore these methods are the most effective and efficient method of addressing the issues within the land unit and consequently are the most appropriate method of achieving the objectives. - The proposed objectives, policies and rules will allow council to carry out its functions under section 31, 72 and 74(1) of the act. - O The methods are consistent with the statutory national and regional planning documents, other acts and non statutory documents including: - New Zealand Coastal policy Statement - Hauraki Gulf Marine Park Act 2000 - Auckland Regional Policy Statement - Auckland Regional Plan: Coastal - Essentially Waiheke A Village and Rural Communities Strategy
+- o the objectives are the most appropriate way to achieve the purpose of the Act as set out in section 5, 6, 7 and 8. - o overall, the environmental, social and economic benefits of having the proposed objectives, policies and rules within the plan outweighs any costs which may result.
+Therefore these methods are the most effective and efficient method of addressing the issues within the land unit and consequently are the most appropriate method of achieving the objectives. - o the proposed objectives, policies and rules will allow council to carry out its functions under section 31, 72 and 74(1) of the act.

+- o the methods are consistent with the statutory national and regional planning documents and non statutory documents and other acts including: - New Zealand Coastal policy Statement - Hauraki Gulf Marine Park Act 2000 - Auckland Regional Policy Statement - The Rakino Way an island communities strategy - the methods are consistent with all regional planning documents.